 Chris Kridler’s storm chasing site is here, with photos, chase reports, kids’ pages and more

 Welcome!
-Sky Diary’s new home is here on my official site, ChrisKridler.com (the main menu is above in case you’re looking for the Chris Kridler home page, author services, books and more).
+Sky Diary’s home is now here on my official site, ChrisKridler.com (the main menu is above in case you’re looking for the Chris Kridler home page, author services, books and more).
 I started chasing storms in 1997 and soon after that developed a website, first on America Online and then on the web.
 After building Sky Diary for more than twenty years in HTML, it became a bit creaky.
-I’m capturing the best of SkyDiary.com and transferring it to this site for a more reader-friendly experience.
-See the latest chase reports here on the blog and in the new index of storm chasing reports from recent years (continually updated as I add more of the archives).
-Stay tuned for updates.
+I’ve captured the best of SkyDiary.com and transferred it to this site for a more reader-friendly experience.
+See the latest chase reports here on the blog and in the new index of storm chasing reports.

 Cow is our loyal companion on the road.